google/oculi/README.md

 ## Frequently Asked Questions

-**How do I pull creatives from DV360 if I don't use Campaign Manager?**
+**How do I pull creatives from DV360 rather than Campaign Manager?**

-Your DV360 partner is associated with a Campaign Manager "shadow account", which is where your creatives are actually stored.
-For help finding this shadow account, work with your Google account manager or gTech contact.
+Your DV360 creatives may be accessible from Campaign Manager; work with your Google account manager or gTech contact.

 **When using Campaign Manager as a source, how do I fill out `cm_profile_id`?**